bwbioinfo/wf-gobyqc/README.md

 GobyQC is a Nextflow pipeline for quality controlling the total run data from Oxford Nanopore fastqs.

-Input: one, multiple of directory of .fastq files
+*Input*: one, multiple of directory of .fastq files

-Output: .html report
+*Output*: .html report

 ## Introduction